dianavile/Code-Notes/ARIA.md

 #Accessibility- ARIA
 ## 5. ARIA
-a.
+- a.
 WAI-ARIA: What can ARIA (NOT) do?
-b.
+- b.
 ARIA labelling
-c.
+- c.
 Landmarks and ARIA roles
-d.
+- d.
 ARIA realtionships
-e.
+- e.
 Visible and Hidden content
-f.
+- f.
 ARIA live
-g.
+- g.
 ARIA relevant

 - **WAI-ARIA**: Web Accessibility Initiative - Accessible Rich Internet Application.
-- ARIA attributes need to have explicit values (can't be empty values).
+- ARIA attributes need to have __explicit values__ (NO _"empty values"_).

 - What ARIA can do and what can not do:
   - Can: